 Arizona State University – College of Health Solutions

 The Arizona State University College of Health Solutions offers a four-year bachelor’s of science in population health management.
 This integrative program combines public health and healthcare delivery to help students learn all the factors that can impact health across a community.
-Students are expected to complete hands-on learning for this degree, including field experience and citizen scientist projects.
+Students must complete hands-on learning for this degree, including field experience and citizen scientist projects.

 Required classes for this degree include population health policy and legislation, social determinants of health and health behavior, systems thinking in population health, and applied medical/health care ethics.
 Students can choose to specialize in one of the seven tracks offered.
-They include health care compliance and regulation, health education specialist, environmental systems, health informatics, health systems design and improvement, mental health systems, and food systems.
+They include healthcare compliance and regulation, health education specialists, environmental systems, health informatics, health systems design and improvement, mental health systems, and food systems.

 Oregon Institute of Technology

 The bachelor’s of science in population health management at Oregon Institute of Technology was the first of its kind in the country.
-This is an interdisciplinary degree, and students will take a wide variety of classes, including psychology, management, marketing, ethics, health informatics, and health science.
-The foundation of this degree is in medical sociology, so students will get training on the political, cultural, and environmental aspects of health.
+This is an interdisciplinary degree, and students will take various classes, including psychology, management, marketing, ethics, health informatics, and health science.
+The foundation of this degree is in medical sociology so that students will get training on the political, cultural, and environmental aspects of health.

 Coursework ranges from outreach to care coordination and research.
 This program is structured so that students complete the bulk of their classes by the end of their junior year, leaving the senior year open for research and externships.
 This prepares students well for entry-level work in population health management,